 Scabies treatment is advised to all family members due to its rapid spread.

 - Ivermectin (Stromectol) is given to patients with crusted scabies.
 This oral medication is prescribed to people with weak immune systems.
 Pregnant and nursing women and children weighing under 33 kilograms aren’t recommended to take it.
 You will be prescribed this when creams and lotions fail to work on you.

 - Permethrin cream consists of chemicals that effectively kill mites and eggs.
 It is considered safe to use for everyone including children over 2 months.

-Additionally, you may be prescribed, benzyl benzoate lotion or sulfur ointment.
+Additionally, treatment for scabies involves benzyl benzoate lotion or sulfur ointment.